 The Windows world is about to get a long overdue lesson from Unix.
 Privilege Identity Management does not stop at just logging that an application gets launched with elevated privileges; administrators need to know what the user does with that application, as well.

 Did they use the program within the guidelines of company policy or use it for some intentional or unintentional malicious activity?
-PowerBroker for Windows 6.0, which is due for general availability in a few weeks, has expanded its capabilities to capture processes, mouse clicks, keystrokes, and screen captures for elevated applications based on Rules.
-And, to make it simpler, any rules including the ones you have deployed within your organization can be enabled for Session Monitoring:
+PowerBroker for Windows has expanded its capabilities to capture processes, mouse clicks, keystrokes, and screen captures for elevated applications based on Rules.
+And, to make it simpler, any rules including the ones you have deployed within your organization can be enabled for Session Monitoring.

 The Unix world has known for a long time that recording these activities is critical for application security.
 PowerBroker for Unix & Linux does this natively and now with Retina CS 4.5 allows this data to be presented alongside its Windows counterparts in a single threat management console.
 Regardless of platform, session and keystroke monitoring can be presented in one system.
 And, with the rest of BeyondTrust’s capabilities, full Privilege Identity and Vulnerability Management solutions are available as optional add-on modules.